This is https://jim-quinn7.blogspot.com/ Investigating

 Do Airbus use the same busbar and RAT logic as Boeing - do they need to know anything about this crash?
 Again, not considered/nothing said.

-NL (= N1) is virtually constant at 40% during final approach (as is EPR actual) - does busbar voltage dropout freeze the recorded NL or EPR (only, for others seem to be working - what does the electrical diagram tell you?
-NOT PUBLISHED)?
-If ice is causing fuel blockage, why does NL not drop further?
-Why was the blockage so "easy", that it maintained engine speed significantly above idle, and not higher or lower - on BOTH engines at 40% almost precisely?
-In itself that is VERY surprising!
-Nothing said.
 At 40% NL, NH (= N3, but not displayed in the AAIB 1/2010 report) is perhaps about 74% - should the engine have a Blow Off Valve open below 75% NH to prevent surge?
 Nothing said!!
 If the ice blockage was a once off sudden event (report not at all clear, but so I have heard since from the FAA), it had to be huge and take ages to melt, if it be the real cause - pipe diameters/restriction at oil cooler, not mentioned at all..... too many assumptions in the vague report!

-The BA38 crash 777's engines were both Rolls Royce three shafts - not P&W or GE two shafts, and three shaft fuel pumps rotate much faster at idle than two shafts - this is important, for fuel flow will reduce about the same amount at idle on all 3 engine types, but if fuel pump rpm is higher at a low fuel flow, the fuel will be churned a lot more by the gear pump, such as to cause increased temperature and possible vapour bubbling - engines cannot run on bubbles!
+The BA38 crash 777's engines were both Rolls Royce three shafts - not P&W or GE two shafts, and three shaft engine fuel pumps rotate much faster at idle than two shafts - this is important, for fuel flow will reduce about the same amount at idle on all 3 engine types, but if fuel pump rpm is higher at a low fuel flow, the fuel will be churned a lot more by the gear pump, such as to cause increased temperature and possible vapour bubbling - engines cannot run on bubbles!

 And, were the fuel tank contents gauges showing plenty of fuel when they should have been showing zero?
 Nothing said!